greta-dev/greta/tests/testthat/_snaps/functions.md

     Code
       round(x, 2)
     Error <simpleError>
-      the 'digits' argument of `round()` cannot be set for greta arrays greta arrays can only be rounded to the nearest integer, so the 'digits' argument cannot be set
+      the "digits" argument of `round()` cannot be set for greta arrays greta arrays can only be rounded to the nearest integer, so the "digits" argument cannot be set

 ---